 Neighbourhoods and Communities

-- consolidate and move beyond our previous work on the socio-spatial distribution of health promoting and health damaging facilities in residential neighbourhoods, to examine how changes over time to the local social and physical environment matter for health; and ask: what are the specific mechanisms and pathways through which these changes impact and who is most affected and over what time scales?
-What evidence can we offer policy makers and planners on ‘what works’ to improve health in neighbourhood regeneration programmes?
+- examine how changes over time to social and physical environments affect health and inequalities, asking what are the specific mechanisms and pathways through which these changes have an impact, who is most affected and over what time scales.